 - Money savings – Although maintenance services cost more upfront, they save you money in the long run.
 Minor issues can be addressed before they become costly repairs.
 Proper maintenance will also prolong the life of your car’s parts and vital components, minimizing part replacements and repairs.

 - Damage prevention – By having routine maintenance performed on your car, technicians can spot problems early on before they become costly and severe.
 This also means that you are less likely to have a breakdown at an inconvenient time.

 At GC Automotive & Performance, we are dedicated to helping our customers keep their cars running in the best condition possible.
-Below are listed just a few of the many services our ASE certified technicians are qualified to perform:
+Below are listed just a few of the many services our certified technicians here at GC Automotive & Performance are qualified to perform:

 Battery and Ignition

 - Alternator: The alternator is an automotive charging system that generates power for all the electrical components of a vehicle.
 Your car won’t start if your alternator goes bad.
 Dim lights, weak or dead battery, weird noises, and smells are a few signs of a bad alternator.